idugalic/digital-restaurant/drestaurant-apps/drestaurant-microservices/README.md

 ### Microservices / HTTP & Websockets / Apache Kafka

+*This is a thin layer which coordinates the application activity.
+It does not contain business logic.
+It does not hold the state of the business objects*

 We designed and structured our [loosely coupled components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enable us to choose different deployment strategy and take first step towards Microservices architectural style.